-Disconnects are a type of electrical terminal intended to be disconnected and reconnected multiple times.
+Disconnects electrical wire connectors intended to be disconnected and reconnected multiple times.
 This makes them ideal for use where field serviceability and longevity are potential issues.
-Disconnect terminals are a great way to protect electrical connections that have to survive in tough environments.
+Disconnect crimp connectors are a great way to protect electrical connections that have to survive in tough environments.
 Whether dealing with mechanical abuse, wire pull-out, or abrasion, they are a solid choice for long term conductivity.
-Disconnects are sometimes known as quick connects or slip-on connectors.
-Now that you have a basic idea of what they are, lets look at what advantages disconnects offer.
+Disconnects are crimp connectors that are sometimes known as quick connects or slip-on connectors.
+Now that you have a basic idea of what they are, lets look a little more at where they get their name.

 "Ring terminals are the most secure type of tongue style terminal available."

 Disconnects can actually go by quite a few names.
 The term disconnect comes from the fact that they are designed and built to be "dis-connected" meaning they are not intended to be permanent connections like other types of terminals, such as rings and forks are.
 That is not to say that they cannot be used as permanent connection methods.
 You can use disconnect terminal electrical connector types as permanent connections if you choose however, they are designed around the ideas of simplify maintenance and adjustment.
 With that out of the way, let us look at where these products are implemented.

 Where are disconnects implemented?

 Disconnects allow for immediate changes to a system

 Disconnect terminals are implemented in electrical connections where disconnect-ability and versatility are of the utmost importance.
 They are perfectly suited for both new installations as well as replacement parts.
 If you faded terminals or otherwise damaged terminals, then disconnects may just be the solution for you.
 We also carry all the proper tools and heat shrink that you would need to properly install them.
 Disconnect terminals are designed with longevity and durability in mind.
 Now that we have covered some of the basics, let us take a look at what advantages disconnects offer.